kirkwon/astrohost/src/content/blog/2010-deep-learning.md

 ---
 title: '2010: The Rise of Deep Learning'
-description: 'A look back at the resurgence of neural networks and the beginning of the deep learning era.'
 pubDate: 2010-07-16
+description: >-
+  A look back at the resurgence of neural networks and the beginning of the deep learning era.
 ---

-## The Long Winter
+## The Long Winter ❄️

 By 2010, **neural networks** had been written off as a dead end.
 For nearly two decades, the AI community had suffered through what researchers called the **"AI Winter"**—a period of funding cuts, failed promises, and general skepticism about machine learning.
 The few scientists still working on neural networks were considered eccentric at best, crackpots at worst.
 At University of Toronto, **Geoffrey Hinton** kept plugging away, convinced that stacking layers of neurons was the key to intelligence.
 At NYU, **Yann LeCun** had essentially been relegated to the academic wilderness, his convolutional neural networks dismissed as impractical.
 In Montreal, **Yoshua Bengio** worked in near-isolation, developing ideas that the broader AI community barely acknowledged.
 These three—later dubbed the "godfathers of deep learning"—continued their research through the lean years, armed with nothing but stubborn conviction and a handful of graduate students who believed in their vision.